Dominion2068/Speak-With-Python-Season-1/README.md

 ##### Python:
 Do you care about the length of the codes?
 ##### Commentator:
-Stop grandstanding and get to work.
 Lest I forget, every word or line of this report MUST be code generated.
 Opinions are not needed
 ##### Python:
 Here is your report.
 ##### Commentator: